 In this paper we analysed how financial and industry specific variables can be used to predict corporate failure in listed shipping companies through the use of binary logit model.
-Through trend analysis, univariate and multivariate regressions, gearing, profit and activity were found to be useful in predicting corporate failure in listed shipping companies.
+Through trend analysis, univariate regressions, gearing, profit and activity were found to be useful in predicting corporate failure in listed shipping companies.

-Higher gearing levels were found to be associated with a higher level of corporate failure, whereas profit, measured by gross profit / total assets and activity, measured by total revenue to current assets, are shown to have a negative impact on the possibility of failure.
-However ship finance models are more restricted in terms of the predictive ability of the variables.
-Gearing is the only robust variable which has been proven to be statistically significant among existing prediction models, whereas in other industries multiple predictors have been identified and used effectively.
-We further added three industry specific variables and found that shipowning companies are less likely to fail compared to non-ship owning companies operating in the marine transportation sector.
-Ship companies that are involved in the tramp trade are less likely to fail, reflecting the main business of such companies.
 We also conclude that it is difficult to predict failure 3 years prior to bankruptcy.
 The best time horizon to predict corporate failure in shipping is 6 months.
 Our paper further examines the different characteristics of financial risks in shipping through marginal effect analysis.
 If the gearing ratio increases to above 40% and remains in the 40% to 70% range it would appear that failure is more likely to occur.
-Finally, by applying In and out of sample tests we validated the robustness of our models.